 SELECTING THE RIGHT COLOUR:

-Colour contrasts and combinations also matter a lot when it comes to creating custom printed sports T-Shirts – especially if you’re trying to create shirts which support your brand, company or sports team.
+Colour contrasts and combinations also matter a lot when it comes to creating custom T shirt printing – especially if you’re trying to create sport shirts which support your brand, company or sports team.
 Generally speaking, a plain colour is usually used as the base colour on which different logos and patterns can then be added to.
 For example, you could use a plain black T-Shirt with a white logo on the top which could work really well.

 Lots of companies and sports teams tend to use bold colours to create trendy, eye-catching prints which make their team stand out.
 This could also help with branding and recognition as well.